 abridged from a Facebook post by Freeman Academy

-(Special thanks to Heritage Hall Museum and Archives for sharing these pieces of history.)
+(Special thanks to Heritage Hall Museum and Archives for this bit of history.)